delatbabel/viewpages/README.md

 # TODO

-* Code to pull and render a page from the database.
 * Extract the logic to find a page for a specific website from the make function and put it into a customised BelongsToMany class.
 * Be able to handle all of the various directives in a normal Blade template such as @extends, @section / @endsection, etc.  See **Handling Directives** below.
 * More testing.
 * More documentation.
-* Sample templates based on AdminLTE
 * Maybe a set of admin controllers to update / edit content in the database.

 ## Handling Directives